Anwaribra/Log-Analytics-Pipeline/README.md

 # Log Analytics Pipeline

-This project implements an end-to-end log analytics pipeline that processes web server logs (Apache/Nginx) using Apache Airflow, Apache Spark, and PostgreSQL.
+This project implements an end-to-end log analytics pipeline that processes NASA HTTP server logs from July 1995 using Apache Airflow, Apache Spark, and PostgreSQL.
 The processed data is then visualized using Power BI.

+## Project Overview

+This pipeline analyzes NASA's web server logs from July 1995, which contain valuable information about web traffic patterns, including:
+- Timestamp of requests
+- IP addresses of clients
+- Request methods (GET, POST, etc.)
+- URLs accessed
+- HTTP status codes
+- Response sizes
+- Referrer information
+- User agents

 ## Project Structure